atheiman/generator-cookbook/README.md

 ### Releasing

-Once the changes and metadata version increase have been merged into master branch and you have those changes pulled down to your workstation:
+Ensure your local `master` branch is up to date with changes and metadata version increase.
+Then use `stove` to create and push a git tag and the push cookbook to the supermarket.

 ```shell
 bundle exec stove --path generator-cookbook